rashadphz/Tarrare/README.md

-The application allows students to order food for delivery on campus and have it picked up and delivered by another student while minimizing inconvenience for both students.
+The application allows students to order food for delivery on campus and have it picked up and delivered by another student while optimizing convenience for both students.

 ### App Evaluation